gdr22/15-466-f21-base2/README.md

 How To Play:

 Use arrows or A/D to rotate the tiles.
 Press space to jump.
-Press W and S to speed up and slow down.
+Hold Up/W or Down/S to speed up and slow down.

 Sources: Assets created by us.